AKIVISHNU473/ColorCodeResistor_Appl/1_Requriments/README.md

   1 This is the system code every color has its own value by which it gets the output by performing the particular mathematical equation.

+   # Resistor Color Code Mnemonics
+   Big (for black) Beautiful (brown) Roses (red) Occupy (orange) Your (yellow) Garden (green) But (blue)
+          Violets (violet or purple) Grow (gray) Wild (white) So (silver) GetSome (gold).

+   # 4W'S & 1H

+  # WHO

+   1 The project can be used almost by all the particular organization people.At the end,user satisfaction is the goal of the project.

+   # WHAT

+   1 By this project we can calculate the resistor values .

+   # WHEN

+   1 This can be used when ew have to find the capacity of resistor.

+   # WHERE

+   1  This can be used in Electrical Labs for validating values of resistors.+

+   # HOW

+   1 -> This code is designed in such a way that it askes for the three inputs from the user by given requriments

+   2 -> And by that it will match the corresponding color .

+   3 -> By this it obtains the numbers and ready for calculation

+   4 -> Finally by performing the mathematical calculations it will present the output .

+ # DETAIL REQURIMENTS

+   # LOW LEVEL REQURIMENTS

+  1 Functions to take inputs

+  2 Assaigning them in the corresponding value

+  3 Function to return the output

+  # HIGH LEVEL REQURIMENTS
+   1 Operating System (Windows 10/Linux)

+   2 C language

+   3 Hard Disk(2GB)

+   4 RAM(512MB)